LesChouxDACote/leschouxdacote/README.md

 ## Deployment

-The project is deployed on Vercel.
+The project is deployed on Vercel for preprod and prod.
 Every commit on branch "develop" is deployed on the dev environment.
 Every commit on branch "production" is deployed on the production environment.

+For dev environment, it is deploy on coolify.ilieff.fr Ask Charles to access to the Coolify project.